 Also, ask your interviewer smart questions that will allow you to elaborate on your experience.
 “What kind of skills are you looking for in the ideal candidate?”, or “Is there anything on my CV that concerns you?”.
 You never know, maybe you can explain what you did in a different way that might be exactly what they are looking for.

 In brief: questions, questions, questions!
 There is no point leaving an interview unsure, or wondering “what did they mean by that?”, “Did they like me?”.
-If you don’t ask, you won’t get!
+If you don’t ask, you won’t know!

-If you found this article helpful, or if you have a different opinion share it with us on LinkedIn.
+If you found this article helpful, or if you have a different opinion share it and let’s start a conversation.